U.S. charitable giving approaches $300 billion in 2011

-NEW YORK (Reuters) - Donations to charity rose to $298.42 billion last year, but were still $11 billion below a 2007 record as nonprofits battle through the sector’s second-slowest recovery from recession in 40 years, a study released on Tuesday said.
+NEW YORK, June 19 (Reuters) - U.S. donations to charity rose to $298.42 billion last year, but were still $11 billion below a 2007 record as nonprofits battle through the sector’s second-slowest recovery from recession in 40 years, a study released on Tuesday said.

 Giving by Americans increased 4 percent in 2011 compared with 2010, with individual donations accounting for nearly three-quarters, according to the 57th annual report by the Giving USA Foundation and the Center on Philanthropy at Indiana University.